Continued from My 1st Craniosacral Therapy Appointment – Part 1)

 And right when that happened – wham- I immediately I found myself on the path, behind the man, following him as he walked.
 I could tell it was a flashback – I was seeing/re-experiencing something that has happened in his past.
 Like he was sharing a memory with me.

 I knew that she was his daughter, and that he was her father – but not really.
 This one is hard to explain.
 Like, yes, by all modern standards they were father and daughter in this life, but it was deeper than that somehow.
-The nature of their bond.
+Their bond.
 His pledge to her.

 No golden light was touching her or her garments.
 They were normal colors – white clothes, pale skin face, etc. But because they were devoid of the golden light hue, they were pretty much colorless here.